vladiodes/Workshop-on-Software-Engineering-Project/README.md

 # How to initialize the system with Config and State file:
 you need to pass 2 parameters to the program:
-- param0 - Path to the Config file
+- param0 - Path to the State file (NONE if no state needed)
-- param1 - path to the State file
+- param1 - path to the Config file